-Children may be picked up by their parents or guardians, or by other authorized persons, at any time during the program day, within the COVID-19 health and safety pick-up parameters set in our Health Care Policy and communicated by Site Directors.
+Children may be picked up by their parents or guardians, or by other authorized persons, at any time during the program day.

 BASEC will make efforts to minimize the number of people who enter the school building, and will ask that all students are picked up following the specific plans communicated to parents for each program site.
 Designated pick-up areas will be communicated as part of these plans to all families.
 We will be staying aligned with the public school rules and Health Department guidelines throughout the school year on building access and will continue to communicate those plans as they change to all BASEC families.